Nexhmie Zaimi: Work and publications

 In 1938, her autobiographical book Daughter of the Eagle was published and became a national best-seller.

 During World War II, she worked for the Office of Strategic Services (OSS) (predecessor of the Central Intelligence Agency).
 After the war, she took a very active role in Albanian-American affairs, becoming president of the Pan Albanian Association, Vatra.
 She aided Albanian immigrants and helped support her family in Albania.

 In the early 1950s, she was one of the first American female journalists to report from the Middle East.
 She interviewed Egypt's leader, Gamal Abdel Nasser, Anwar Sadat, and Jordan's King Hussein.
 She was also one of the first journalists to write and lecture widely about the Palestinian refugees, whose plight was virtually unknown at the time in the United States.
 She delivered a study to the US State Department in which she warned that unless the problem of the Palestinian refugees was resolved, it would blow up in America's face in fifty years.
 Her broadcasting and speaking careers were terminated after the newspapers for whom she wrote were pressured into dropping her writing, and constant threats were made against her life and that of her young son.

 During this period, Mrs Zaimi came down with severe glaucoma and other eye ailments that crippled her and prevented her from writing another book.
 She worked for the Albanian community in New York and New Jersey, translating at the New York Criminal Courts, and engaging in community activities and helping war refugees in Europe.
 She also lived for periods in Paris, Rome, Geneva, and Cairo.
 She was a strong voice in the US against Albania's Communist regime.
 Her Manhattan home was constantly filled with journalists, artists, writers, diplomats, UN personnel, and visitors from Europe and the Mideast.
 Due to the onset of blindness, Nexhmie Zaimi reluctantly left New York in the 1980s and moved to a retirement community in Santa Barbara, California.
 In her late 80s, she took over the care of three children from Kosovo who had been gravely injured by accident in a NATO airstrike.
 She continued to write her second book until her death.
 Remaining proud and defiant to the end, in 2003, her body finally gave out.

 She returned to Albania twice for visits: the first time was in 1939, and the second time was in 1986 when she was expelled as persona non-grata by the communist authorities.
-In Albania and New York, she was widely known as "the First Lady of Albania".
-Italy had made her a 'Knight Commander of the Crown of Italy.'